Activities for 5 Month Old Baby – 8 Fun Playtime Ideas

 Wrist and Foot Rattles

 These Lamaze wrist and foot rattles are so much fun.
 Before I invested in these Dexter had no idea what his feet were, the next day he was putting them in his mouth!
 The bugs on the rattles are brightly coloured and caught his eye immediately.
 They also encouraged him to roll.
 He tries to reach out to grab his wrist or foot and in doing so flipped him from back to front.
 Another great idea from Lamaze!
-(They’re not paying me honestly!!)
+This is one of my favourite activities for a 5 month old baby!

 Tummy Time on Laminate Flooring